sivaschenko/sivaschenko.github.io/_posts/2016-20-12-magento2-retrieving-category-layered-navigation-filterable-attributes.md

 You might also want to use di configuration for defining ```filterableAttributes``` argument.

 However this is not the final result.
-To be sure that filters are actual, it is required to check number of items for each filters. (that check is accually performed during core layered navigation [rendering](//github.com/magento/magento2/blob/develop/app/code/Magento/LayeredNavigation/view/frontend/templates/layer/view.phtml#L38))
+To be sure that filters are actual, it is required to check number of items for each filters. (that check is actually performed during core layered navigation [rendering](//github.com/magento/magento2/blob/develop/app/code/Magento/LayeredNavigation/view/frontend/templates/layer/view.phtml#L38))

 ```php?start_inline=1
 foreach ($filters as $filter) {